 When you’re picking up passengers, drive to the baggage level of the terminal or the upper level as you enter the airport property.
 The terminal curb side is for active loading and unloading only.
 Parking and unattended vehicles are not allowed.

-Those wishing to enter the terminal to meet their passenger, may choose to park in the airport garage or close-in Lot A. Both the garage and Lot A charge an hourly rate of $3 per hour or part thereof, up to daily maximums.
+Those wishing to enter the terminal to meet their passenger, may choose to park in the airport garage.
+The garage charges an hourly rate of $3 per hour or part thereof, up to daily maximums.
 Full rates for all ABIA On-Airport Parking can be found on our Parking page.